susanyang17/doc/dev-ref/Supported_Formula_Functions.md

+---
+title: 'Supported Formula Functions'
+---
-Here we list all Keikai spreadsheet supported functions in OSE and EE:
+Here we list all built-in functions in Keikai OSE and EE:

 # Date & Time